- Conduct Code

 - The superintendent shall notify the county prosecuting attorney’s office when a student is expelled under this rule.

 - Possessing and/or using tobacco products by a student who is on school grounds, adjacent to school grounds, on school provided transportation, traveling to or from school or attending a school-sponsored event is not permitted.
 Any student under the age of eighteen (18) who has violated the tobacco policy has also violated the state tobacco possession law.
-This information will be referred to law enforcement agencies and may result in the student being ticketed and having to appear in the Carmel City Night Court.
+This information will be referred to law enforcement agencies and may result in the student receiving a citation for violating tobacco laws and having to appear in the Carmel City Night Court.
 If the court finds a violation of the law, the student will pay court costs and whatever fines the judge deems appropriate.
 For purposes of this policy, “use of tobacco” shall mean all uses of tobacco, including a cigar, cigarette, pipe, snuff, or any other matter or substance that contains tobacco, as well as electronic, “vapor,” or other substitute forms of cigarettes.
 The following penalties will be instituted for violation of the tobacco policy:

 - Students found possessing or using tobacco products will be ticketed in each instance.
 In addition, students will face the following penalty: